Ethan Del Mastro

-Ethan Del Mastro (born January 15, 2003) is a Canadian professional ice hockey defenceman for the Rockford IceHogs of the American Hockey League (AHL) while under contract to the Chicago Blackhawks of the National Hockey League (NHL).
-He was drafted 105th overall by the Blackhawks in the 2021 NHL Entry Draft.
+Ethan Del Mastro (born January 15, 2003) is a Canadian professional ice hockey player who is a defenceman for the Chicago Blackhawks of the National Hockey League (NHL).
+He was drafted 105th overall by the Blackhawks in the 2021 NHL entry draft.

 Playing career

-Del Mastro was drafted by the Blackhawks in the 4th round, 105th overall in the 2021 NHL Entry Draft.
+Del Mastro was drafted by the Blackhawks in the 4th round, 105th overall in the 2021 NHL entry draft.
 He signed a three-year entry-level contract with the team on April 22, 2022.
 Del Mastro would be Rockford's sole AHL All-Star during the season in his rookie campaign.
 At the tail end of the season, Del Mastro was called up from AHL affiliate, the Rockford IceHogs, on April 11, 2024.
 Del Mastro made his NHL debut with the Blackhawks on April 12, 2024, in a 5–1 defeat to the Nashville Predators.
 Following a two-game stint with the Blackhawks, Del Mastro returned to Rockford to play in the AHL playoffs.
 He would later be named the team's "rookie of the year."